YASIRZAHID/DATABASES_FOR_BACKEND_DEVELOPMENT/AIRTHMETIC OPERATIONS IN SQL.md

 ## Sorting and Filtering of Data

-### ORDER BY
+### ORDER BY clause
-Used to sort data in ascendng / descending order
-For ascending order based on column name we can write
+Used to sort data in ascendng / descending order (applicable for numerical and string type data) For ascending order based on column name we can write (if not specified ASC is default order by setting)
 ```
 SELECT COLUMN_NAME1, COLUMN_NAME2, COLUMN_NAME3, COLUMN_NAME4 FROM TABLE_NAME ORDER BY COLUMN_NAME ASC;
 ```